Update on changes to the Marriage Celebrants Program

 Many marriage celebrants perform few or no marriages each year as there are:

-Other factors that might influence your decision to become a marriage celebrant are:
+Other factors that might influence your decision to become a marriage celebrant are that:

 The Coalition of Celebrant Association website has more information on deciding to become a marriage celebrant.